Dave Warner (strongman)

-Dave Warner is a strongman competitor from Ballymoney, Northern Ireland.
+David 'Dave' Warner is a retired strongman competitor from Ballymoney, Northern Ireland.
 He has also competed in Highland Games and Armwrestling.

-He is a four-time winner of Ireland's Strongest Man, and a two-time winner of Northern Ireland/Ulster's Strongest Man.
+Warner is a four-time winner of Ireland's Strongest Man, and a two-time winner of Northern Ireland/ Ulster's Strongest Man competitions.
+Upon retirement, he joined Giants Live, refereeing iconic lifts such as Hafþór Júlíus Björnsson's 510 kg deadlift as the side referee and Eddie Hall's 500 kg deadlift as the main referee.
+He is also a strongman innovator, having designed events such as the sandbag steeplechase.

 Warner is a member of the Irish Strength Association Hall of Fame.